How to convert MapInfo to Shapefile (MIF/MID to SHP)

 Video

 This video was created with FME version 2016.0.
-Some of the steps might be slightly different, but the overall process is the same for newer versions of FME.
+Some steps may differ slightly, but the overall process remains the same for newer versions of FME.

 Step-By-Step Instructions